asaikali/docker-compose-postgres/README.md

 `/bin/sh -c` is used to execute the shell with input from the command line rather than from a file.
 The `&&` is used to chain a series of separate commands on a single line.
 If any command fails subsequent commands will not be executed.
-With these advanced shell features explained we can breakdown the command into simpler steps.
+With these advanced shell features explained we can breakdown the command into individual steps.

 ```bash
 /bin/echo 'postgres:5432:*:postgres:password' > /tmp/pgpassfile